 As argued by Cavaillé (2025), support for redistribution is also dependent on people’s perceptions of fairness.
 One might be more supportive of redistribution if they perceive that the richest in society earn too much (proportionality principle).
 At the same time, redistribution might be preferred if the poorest are receiving too little (reciprocity principle).
 In a special module conducted in 2018, the ESS asked respondents to assess how fair are the incomes received by the top and bottom deciles of the country’s income distribution as well as their own gross income.
 The scale goes from -4 (Low, extremely unfair), through 0 (Fair), to 4 (High, extremely unfair).

-Figure 3.6 below shows the odds-ratio of these variables added to the model described in Table 2.1.
+Figure 3.6 shows the odds ratio of these variables added to the model described in Table 2.1.
 To facilitate reading, we reversed the scale of the assessment for the bottom decile, so higher values denote unfairly low.
-For most countries, the more unfair the income of top the top decile is perceived, the higher the odds of supporting redistribution.
-This relationship is particularly strong in Norway, for instance, where each unit in the unfairness scale of the top decile is associated with 51% higher odds of supporting redistribution.
+For most countries, the more unfair the income of the top decile is perceived, the higher the odds of supporting redistribution.
+This relationship is particularly strong in Norway, for instance, where each unit in the unfairness scale of the top decile is associated with 51 per cent higher odds of supporting redistribution.
 In addition, if a respondent perceives the bottom decile as unfairly too low, the odds of supporting redistribution are also higher.
 In Poland, for instance, the unfairness of the bottom income decile is a stronger predictor of support compared to the unfairness of the top decile.
 In Ireland, both variables have weaker but nonetheless significant effects.